SHAOLIN TEMPLE CULTURE

 Chan is also thought to have developed as an amalgam of various currents in Mahayana Buddhist thought and of local traditions in China.
 As the center of Chan Buddhism, the Shaolin Temple attracted many emperors’ attention in China’s history.
 The Empress Wu Zetian (武则天；625-705) paid several visits to the Shaolin Temple discussing Chan philosophy with high monk Tan Zong (昙宗和尚); the founder of Yuan Dynasty, Kublai Khan (忽必烈；1215-1294) ordered all Buddhist temples in China to be led by the Shaolin Temple; there were eight Princes during Ming Dynasty turned themselves into Shaolin monks.

 For 1,500 years, Shaolin Temple developed and passed down a unique cultural and spiritual system manifested in the form of martial arts.
-Shaolin Kung Fu embodies not only the essence of Chinese martial arts but also the wisdom of Chan Buddhism.
+Shaolin Kung Fu embodies not only the essence of Chinese martial arts but also the wisdom of Zen Buddhism.
 It is a treasured child of the cultural exchange between ancient China and India — two great ancient civilizations of the world.
 It is a unique cultural phenomenon founded on Buddhist teachings of “no self” and “inconstancy.”

 The wisdom and courage inhabited in Shaolin Kung Fu is widely understood and respected by people of different cultures all over the world.
 Shaolin Kung Fu has become an integral part of mankind's spiritual civilization and is recognized as a world intangible cultural heritage by UNESECO.
-Shaolin Temple monks emphasize that Chan and Kung Fu are the two integral aspects of their Buddhist regimen: Chan meditation leads to spiritual enlightenment, while Kung Fu maintains physical health for the pursuit of Chan.
+Shaolin Temple monks emphasize that Chan and Kung Fu are the two integral aspects of their Buddhist regimen: Chan meditation leads to spiritual enlightenment, while Kung Fu maintains physical health for the pursuit of Zen/chan.
 They call their training “Shaolin Kung Fu Chan” and in this aspect they are like two wheels of a cart that cannot be separated.

 WHAT IS KUNG FU?